ComposableFi/composable/docs/docs/adr/adr-001-no-std-support-in-cosmwasm-contracts.md

 And `primitives` will not too.

-So we will have process of `no-std/std`-fication as time goes and pick bests tool with lowest maintain.
+So we will have process of `no-std/std`-fication into primitives as time goes and pick bests tool with lowest maintain.